In this simple tutorial we make cute fairy garden lights from acorn caps and LED bulbs and show you how to adapt a garden solar light to power them.

 Our little acorn cap solar LED lights are perfect for adorning a fairy garden.
 They are powered using an adapted LED garden solar light, and light up our fairy herb garden beautifully when the sun goes down.
 This tutorial is in two halves.
 First, we show you how to adapt the garden solar light and then how to make the string of acorn cap lights.

-Adapting a LED Solar Light to Power Your Own String of Lights.
+Adapting a LED Solar Light to Power Your Fairy Garden Lights.

 LED Garden Solar Lights are cheap and readily available on the high street.
 I think the one we used for this project cost 79p.
-Below is a step by step video that shows you exactly how to adapt one so that you can use it to power your lighting project.
+Below is a step by step video that shows you exactly how to adapt one so that you can use it to power your fairy garden lights.

 To make a string of acorn cap LED lights you will need: